elotroalex/chiens/_texts/translation.md

 - no mirage or mountaingem
 - can lull to amnesic sleep
 - the fire blast, the spoils of blood, the steel song
-- fraternal abysses of Jericho roses  ...
+- fraternal abysms of Jericho roses  ...

 ---